charleezychang/obs-notes/Angular/Observables and RxJS.md

 2. filter - return observable if condition is true, can take out observables
 3. tap - doesnt actually do anything. used for quick debugging within the stream or create a side effect
 	- tap vs subscribe - tap is used within the class of the observable, otherwise subscribe if observable is accessed on another class
-4. startWith - allow to start the stream with a specific value (basically append at the first index). useful together with valueChanges (since this only emits on change, so if you want an initial default value, this operator is the key)
 5. debounceTime - allows to wait in milliseconds to emit the next value (everything in the waiting period is lost!)
 6. distinctUntilChanged - emit value only if its changed, prevent duplicate values delivered consequently
 7. distinct - emit value that has not been emitted before